ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 To enable the seamless use of such future registered algorithms, this section defines a general, agile format for each 'sign_info_entry' of the 'sign_info' parameter in the Token Transfer Response, see {{sign-info}}.

-If any of the currently registered COSE algorithms is considered, using this general format yields the same structure of 'sign_info_entry' defined in this document, thus ensuring retro-compatibility.
+If any of the currently registered COSE algorithms is considered, using this general format yields the same structure of 'sign_info_entry' defined in this document, thus ensuring backward compatibility.

 ## Format of 'sign_info_entry' ## {#sec-future-cose-algs-sign-info-entry}